Charles Fenner Ball

 South Portland, ME, and Corea, ME

-Nathaniel Meyer is a painter out of South Portland, Maine and Corea, Maine.
+Nathaniel Meyer is a painter out of South Portland, ME and Corea, ME.
 A recipient of the 2015 Monhegan Artists’ Residency, he exhibits his work nationally and internationally.
 Nathaniel is represented by Page Gallery in Camden, ME and Moss Gallery in Falmouth, ME.
 In 2018, his work was exhibited and added to the permanent collection of the Munakata Shiko Memorial Museum of Art in Aomori, Japan.
 Nathaniel received degrees from Boston University School of Fine Arts and Lesley University College of Art and Design.
 He teaches drawing and painting at the University of Southern Maine and Southern Maine Community College.

 Spruce Head, ME